boucadair/ipfix-tcpoptions-and-v6eh/draft-boucadair-opsawg-ipfix-tcpo-v6eh.md

 Description:
 : As per {{!RFC8200}}, IPv6 nodes must accept and attempt to process extension headers in occurring any number of times in the same packet.
 This Information Element echoes the number of occurences of the same EH instance in an IPv6 packet.
-EH Type values are taken from {{IPv6-EH}}.
 : IPFIX reduced-size encoding as per {{Section 6.2 of !RFC7011}} is used as required.

 ~~~~